Dell Curry: College career

-NBA career
+Professional career

 Curry was selected with the 15th overall pick by the Utah Jazz in the 1986 NBA draft.
 He played one season in Utah before being traded to the Cleveland Cavaliers in 1987, where he spent the 1987–88 season.
 He was left unprotected by Cleveland for the 1988 NBA expansion draft and was the second player selected, the first by the Charlotte Hornets.
 Curry spent 10 seasons in Charlotte, mostly coming off the bench to provide instant offense with three-point shooting.
 He was a regular in the discussions for Sixth Man of the Year and won the honor in the 1993–94 season.
 He was once the franchise's all-time statistical leader in points, games played, three-point field goals made and attempted, and three-point field goal percentage.
 When he left the team in 1998, he was the last player remaining from its inaugural season 10 years earlier.

 Curry played one season for the Milwaukee Bucks before playing his final three seasons in the NBA for the Toronto Raptors.
 He holds career averages of 11.7 points, 2.4 rebounds, and 1.8 assists.
 Curry retired as the all-time leading scorer in Hornets history with 9,839 points.